Plankton: Mixoplankton

+Decomposers

+Instead of directly building biomass, decomposers break organic nutrients down into inorganic forms which can be recycled (an approach which metabolically can be costly).

+Fungi: Mostly tiny mycoplankton (microfungi), yeast, or mobile zoospores, that can recycle organic matter through a process called the mycoloop which involves parasiting plankton.

+Bacteria/Archaea: These minute prokaryotes (typically <0.001mm) return organic nutrients to inorganic forms by breaking down particulate and dissolved organic matter through the process called the microbial loop.
+Some convert ammonium in animal waste to nitrate, while others transform nitrate to nitrogen gas.
+Viral infections likely destroy many, while others are eaten by protist zooplankton and mixoplankton, which use their nutrients for photosynthesis.
+However details of their ecology is complex and it is not clear what sustains them.

+Viruses: Typically 10 to 100 times smaller than bacteria and also the most abundant (~100 billion per litre), viruses infect other plankton and larger organisms.
+It is thought they efficiently halt vast plankton blooms within days, by turning biomass into dissolved organic matter that supports bacterial growth through a process called the viral shunt.
+Being host-specific, they also likely influence the biological and microbial carbon pumps.

 Other groups

 Gelatinous zooplankton

 Gelatinous zooplankton are fragile animals that live in the water column in the ocean.
 Their delicate bodies have no hard parts and are easily damaged or destroyed.
 Gelatinous zooplankton are often transparent.
 All jellyfish are gelatinous zooplankton, but not all gelatinous zooplankton are jellyfish.
 The most commonly encountered organisms include ctenophores, medusae, salps, and Chaetognatha in coastal waters.
 However, almost all marine phyla, including Annelida, Mollusca and Arthropoda, contain gelatinous species, but many of those odd species live in the open ocean and the deep sea and are less available to the casual ocean observer.